Beclomethasone (By breathing)

 QVARThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to beclomethasone.
-Do not use this medicine for an acute asthma attack.
+Do not use it if you had an allergic reaction to beclomethasone or while you are having an asthma attack.

 How to Use This Medicine: